soothill/CephScripts/README.md

 In no way should these scripts be considered to be extensively tested.
 They have been put together to allow for quick and direty configuration of Ceph to allow quick benchmarks to be run.

+These scripts assume you have an admin keyring on the system you are running these scripts on and have a ceph.conf defined to map to the monitors for the cluster in question.
+These files are expected to be in /etc/ceph.

 **CreatePool.sh**
 This script will create a pool to allow benchmarks to be run against it.
 You have an option of choosing if this pool is a replica pool or an EC pool.